flavian112/internet_clock/README.md

 ## Usage

-The clock is configured with Serial over USB at **9600 Baud**.
+The clock is configured via Serial over USB at **9600 Baud**.
 The following commands can be used:

 - `pt` print the current datetime